 In order to hit the 20 to 22 hours per day wear time you need with clear aligners, you’ll want to be mindful of the total time that you remove them for each day.

 To see the best results, you should keep them in your mouth as much as possible.
-Though you can remove the aligners when brushing, flossing, drinking and eating, try not to overdo the time they are out of your mouth, and ensure you are wearing them for at least 20 hours each day.
+Though you can remove the aligners when brushing, flossing, drinking and eating, try not to overdo the time they are out of your mouth, and always wear them for at least 20 hours each day.

 Cut back on snacking.